Nancy Hathaway is passionate about helping couples, mothers, and groups explore and bring more Mindfulness into everyday life of relationship.

 through which she offers one on one in office and phone consultations, workshops, Mindfulness-based Stress Reduction trainings, and retreats for individuals, couples, mothers, and groups as well as CEU and CME continuing education courses for healthcare professionals.

 Being 11th generation Maine, Nancy is delighted to be back home in Maine living close to the Morgan Bay Zendo, on the coast of the Blue Hill Peninsula, where she is on the Board of Trustees.
 She has been a past board member of the Kwan Um School of Zen, Cambridge Zen Center, Providence Zen Center and past president of the Single Flower Sangha at the Cambridge Buddhist Association.
-She is also the Chairperson of the Surry Conservation Commission.
+She is also the Chairperson of the Surry Conservation Commission, on the board of the Healthy Peninsula Project in Blue Hill, Maine, and on the board of the Maine Chapter of the International Appalachian Trail.

 Her private consultation practice is on the Blue Hill Peninsula in Surry and in Portland, Maine.
 As a licensed psychotherapist her specialty is Buddhist psychological theory and mindfulness-based strategies.
 Nancy enjoys working with individuals, couples, parents, mothers, families, healthcare professionals who are interested in integrating mindfulness into Work, Family, Health, and Relationship.

 Licensed by the State of Maine as Pastoral Counselor, she is most likely the first and perhaps the only Licensed Pastoral Counselor in the Buddhist tradition in the country.
 As well as private one on one sessions, she offers telephone consultations, workplace wellness programs, Mindfulness-Based Stress Reduction programs, classes, workshops, retreats and Two Day Mindfulness Intensives at the University of Southern Maine on a regular basis, and other universities, businesses, schools, and health care settings throughout New England.
-She is an adjunct professor at the University of Southern Maine offering Mindfulness-based Stress Reduction as a college level course for credit in a one week summer intensive.
+She is an adjunct professor at the University of Southern Maine Department of Education offering "Integrating Mindfulness into the Classroom", Univeristy of Southern Maine on the Lewiston-Auburn Campus, and University of Maine at Augusta offering Mindfulness-based Stress Reduction as a college level course for credit in a one week summer intensive.
+She teaches at Colby College's JanPlan semester.